abdelaCU/git_intro/Assignment-2/Part1.md

 1. Check all that are TRUE about version control:

-   - [ ] Can revert files to a previous state
+   - [x] Can revert files to a previous state
-   - [ ] Can compare changes over time
+   - [x] Can compare changes over time
-   - [ ] Can see who modified something last
+   - [x] Can see who modified something last
-   - [ ] Can recover lost files
+   - [x] Can recover lost files

 2. What is the difference between centralized version control systems and distributed version control systems?

 ```
-Your answer here...
+Centralized systems have a single repository, are network-dependent, and often use a checkout/commit model.
+Distributed systems have full repositories locally, allow decentralized collaboration, and support flexible workflows.
+Git is a popular example of a distributed version control system

 ```